erhathaway/router-primitives/README.md

 const manager = new Manager({ routerTree })
 ```

-After the manager is initalized, you can use the `addRouter` and `removeRouter` methods.
-These methods take a single router declaration option with an additional parameter `parent`.
+After the manager is initalized, you can use the `addRouter` method to create a new router.
+This method takes a `routerDeclaration` object with an additional parameter `parent`.
 The `parent` must name an existing router.

 ```
 const newRouter = {